Rostyslav Valikhnovski

-Early life and education

-Rostyslav Valikhnovski was born into a family of doctors on 24 February 1973.
-His father, Liubomyr Valikhnovski, is the chief surgeon of the city of Turiisk and an honored doctor of Ukraine; he has about 50 years of surgical experience and has performed more than 15,000 complex surgical procedures.
-His mother, Maria Valikhnovska, is a chief therapist of the Turiisk district.
+Biography

+Valikhnovskyi was born into a family of physicians on 24 February 1973.

-In 1990, he graduated with honors from school number 1 in the city of Turiisk in Volyn Oblast and entered the Ternopil National Medical University, the Faculty of General Medicine, from which he graduated with honors.
-After graduating he studied in Canada.
-From 1997 to 1998, he passed an internship in general surgery at the National Institute of Surgery and Transplantology named after A. Shalimov.
+In 1990, he graduated with honors from School No. 1 in Turiisk, Volyn Oblast.
+He subsequently graduated with honors from the Faculty of Medicine of Ternopil Medical Institute.
+After completing his studies, he undertook further training in Canada.

+From 1997 to 1998, he completed an internship in general surgery at the National Institute of Surgery and Transplantology.

 From 2005 to 2006, he studied at the Institute of General and Emergency Surgery of the Academy of Medical Sciences of Ukraine in Kharkiv.

-In 2006, he defended his PhD on the topic: "Substantiation of the surgical/microsurgical method for treatment of various alopecia types" and received the scientific degree of Candidate of Medical Sciences (Surgery).
+In 2006, he defended his Candidate of Medical Sciences dissertation, titled "Rationale for a Surgical and Microsurgical Method for the Treatment of Different Types of Alopecia", and was awarded the degree of Candidate of Medical Sciences in surgery.

-Valikhnovski trained in intensive care in Ottawa Civic Hospital (Canada), as well as in plastic and reconstructive surgery at the HFI Clinic in Toronto, Canada.
+He completed specialist training in intensive care at Ottawa Civic Hospital in Canada and in plastic and reconstructive surgery at HFI Clinic in Toronto.